anhbaysgalan1/lightspark-architecture/ARD_Business_Operations_Treasury_Management_V2.md

 🚨 V2.0 IMPROVEMENT:
 ────────────────────
-Immediate iDAX execution ensures MNT is received instantly from each inbound transaction, reducing the need for large MNT reserves.
+Immediate idax execution ensures MNT is received instantly from each inbound transaction, reducing the need for large MNT reserves.